pastagang/pastagang/paper/readme.md

 This quickly changed after visiting another link shared by a pastagang member: a URL for an interface called Flok.
 Like Strudel, it is a web page that contains a text editor, but it is multiplayer with the other participants' cursors moving in real time.

 Seeing the code being developed collaboratively was a transformative experience.
-Soon, I felt like I could add my own patterns, and with the help of pastagang, I quickly learned how to make it sound the way I liked.
+Soon I felt like I could add my own patterns, and with the help of pastagang, I quickly learned how to make it sound the way I liked.
 Suffice it to say I was hooked, and out of nowhere, I spent a few hours here and there reading and writing live code with the pastagang.